Updated August 6, 2021.

 In both cases, you should continue to mask and socially distance as well as carefully monitor for symptoms through the full 14 day period.
 If you do develop symptoms, you should immediately isolate yourself and contact your healthcare provide

-Meanwhile, patients who have tested positive for COVID-19 should isolate until the following:
+Meanwhile, patients who have tested positive for COVID-19 should isolate until the following, regardless of vaccination status:

 - Other respiratory symptoms have improved